efanon/AWS-ECS-Session-Connector/Readme.md

 It is a simple script to help with execute command or connect to ECS instances.

 ## Using
+This script use aws profiles to manage multi-account architecture and etc.
+To use it you have to use credentails file https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 ```python3 ./aws_session_connector.py {region} {command}```

 ### arguments